Meet the American woman hunting for Asia's best durians

 While some Westerners struggle to stomach the exotic fruit, American Lindsay Gasik is completely obsessed.

-Living in Penang, Malaysia, Gasik spends her days hunting for the best durians in Asia and creating detailed resources for travelers.
+Based in Penang, Malaysia, Gasik spends her days hunting for the best durians in Asia and creating detailed resources for travelers.
 On her blog "Year of the Durian," she documents the fruit's complexity and nuanced flavors, relays engaging stories about durian farmers and tracks down lesser-known varieties.

-She also leads durian tours and has penned two guide books, including recently published "The Durian Tourist's Guide to Penang."
+She also organizes durian tours and has penned two guide books, including recently published "The Durian Tourist's Guide to Penang."

 "(While traveling), I started noticing that there was this kind of obsession on durian, a fixation on durian, more than any other fruit ...
 People would travel from all over the world just to eat this one kind of fruit," 29-year-old Gasik tells CNN Travel.